Home / Reviews / Steelcase Leap V2

 Upright / Task-Focused Sitting

 The Leap V2 performs well upright.
-The LiveBack supports a natural S-curve, the lumbar pad holds your lower back where you set it, and the Natural Glide System keeps you positioned close to your desk.
-For focused typing, coding, or design work, the Leap V2 provides steady, reliable support without the rigidity of the Aeron or the dynamic movement of the Embody.
-It is the middle ground between structured and adaptive.
+LiveBack supports a natural S-curve, the lumbar pad holds where you set it, and the Natural Glide System keeps you positioned close to your desk.
+For focused typing, coding, or design work it provides steady, reliable support without the rigidity of the Aeron or the dynamic movement of the Embody.

 Reclined Sitting

 This is where the Leap V2’s flexibility shines.
-The five-position tilt limiter gives you finer control over recline range than any competitor.
-The Natural Glide System keeps you oriented toward your work even when leaned back.
-And the LiveBack maintains spinal support through the full range of recline.
-For people who split their day between focused desk work and reclined thinking or calls, the Leap V2 transitions between those modes more smoothly than any chair we have reviewed.
+Five-position tilt, Natural Glide, and LiveBack combine to make reclined sitting more comfortable and functional than any competitor.
+For people who split their day between focused desk work and reclined thinking or calls, the Leap V2 transitions between modes more smoothly than any chair we have reviewed.

 Multiple Sitting Styles

-The Leap V2’s combination of adjustments means it accommodates more sitting styles than any other chair in this class.
+The Leap V2 accommodates more sitting styles than any other chair in this class.
 Upright typists can lock the back and set firm lumbar.
 Recliners can open the tilt range and soften the tension.
 Fidgeters can leave everything unlocked and let the chair move with them.
-Cross-legged sitters report more success with the Leap V2’s flat, flexible seat pan than with the Aeron’s contoured mesh.
 The Leap V2 does not do any single thing better than every competitor, but it does more things well than any of them.

 Comfort Over Time